armster01/Image_Classification_Cats_vs_Dogs_using_CNN/README.md

 ## Dataset

 The project uses the "Dogs vs. Cats" dataset from Kaggle, which contains thousands of images of cats and dogs.
 The dataset is downloaded using the `kagglehub` library.
-You can find the dataset here: [Add link to Kaggle dataset if you wish].
+You can find the dataset here: (https://www.kaggle.com/datasets/anthonytherrien/dog-vs-cat)

 ## Model Architecture